SFrost007/homebridge-superlights/README.md

 * "accessory" must be "Superlight"
 * "address" is the Bluetooth identifier of the bulb
 * "name" is a friendly name for the bulb, used by Homekit
+* "minBrightness" is an optional parameter to limit the minimum brightness sent to the bulb.
+Some bulbs turn off completely at low (<10%) brightness levels, so setting this parameter will adjust the requested brightness into the "settable" range.

 ## Changelog